Stay safe and check the latest government advice at Coronavirus Victoria.

 Take a street art stroll

 Get your art fix outside while galleries are closed.
 Head on a solo stroll following the City of Melbourne’s street art walking guide.
-You can keep a safe social distance as you take in the ever-changing gallery walls of Hosier Lane and beyond.
+Take in the ever-changing gallery walls of Hosier Lane and beyond.

 More outdoor adventures